google/api

 }

-SubMessage sub = 3; // `sub.subfield` becomes a parameter
+SubMessage sub = 3; // Mapped to URL query parameter `sub.subfield`.

 }